 I usually refine these graphics later on, but it’s still time-consuming to create the presentation.
 If I did this for multiple logo concepts, that would be costly for the client: I’d need to increase my logo design project fee to account for the extra 15–20 hours of work.

 By focusing on the one final concept, I’m also able to invest time in creating additional logo variants and graphic assets like icons, patterns, illustrations, and other elements that elevate the brand identity.

-For as long as I’ve been following this logo design process, I’ve never had a client say:
+For as long as I’ve been following this logo design process, I’ve only once had a client say: